-Each NSW Health agency/ facility must ensure that:
+Each NSW Health agency must:

-- Recommendations related to COVID-19 vaccinations are widely publicised. - Vaccines are made available for all workers as per local arrangements to support them to stay up-to-date with COVID-19 vaccinations.
+- Publicise to workers recommendations related to COVID-19 vaccinations. - As far as practicable, make vaccines available for all workers as per local arrangements to support them to stay up-to-date with COVID-19 vaccinations.

-Workers at risk of severe illness from COVID-19 infection are offered with support, education and counselling to manage their health in the workplace including education about additional COVID-19 vaccination recommendations, testing early if they develop symptoms indicative of COVID-19 and early antiviral treatment options.
+Where the NSW Health agency is aware of workers who are at risk of severe illness from COVID-19 infection, the NSW Health agency should offer support, education and counselling to the workers.
+This should focus on management of health and safety in the workplace, education about additional COVID-19 vaccination recommendations, testing early if they develop symptoms indicative of COVID-19 and early antiviral treatment options.
+These workers must have an individual risk assessment performed, including their level of risk, work location and client group and individual risk management plan developed that identifies available risk mitigation strategies.